Maître d'hôtel sauce

 This step also extracts more flavour from the dill.

-If you want the sauce to have a more traditional, yellowish colour and a less intense dill flavour, leave out the first step of rubbing the dill with the sugar and add all of the dill in the sauce only after it is finished (see the picture above).
+If you want the sauce to have a more traditional, yellowish colour and a less intense dill flavour, leave out the first step of rubbing the dill with the sugar and add all of the dill in the sauce only after it is finished (see the picture on right).

 100 ml chopped fresh dill